 Workplace Harassment Attorney in Mullica Hill, NJ

 It is important to know that each and every employee deserves to work in a safe environment free of harassment and discrimination.
 Employers have a legal obligation to adopt policies and procedures that do exactly that.
 When an employee faces harassment, the employer can be held liable for negligence if they knew or should have reasonably known about it and did nothing to stop it.
-Richardson Employment & Civil Rights Law, LLC has been a legal resource for employees and employers in and around Gloucester County for over 25 years.
+The Vigilante Law Firm, P.C. has been a legal resource for employees and employers in and around Gloucester County for over 25 years.
 Our firm fights for the rights of clients impacted by harassment and discrimination.
 We conduct thorough investigations, guide our clients through their options, and passionately fight for what is just.
 If you need our help, we are ready.
 Fill out a contact form and we will be happy to get back to you.

 What is harassment?